Does an Xbox One, PS4 emulator or Nintendo Switch work?

 Is an emulator for the PS4 or Xbox One possible?

-Technically it is absolutely possible, but the operating systems of the newer consoles are many times more complex than the older generations.
+PS4 emulator for PC is absolutely possible and you can download it here.
+Although, the operating systems of the newer consoles are many times more complex than the older generations.
 With a PlayStation 1, for example, there was practically no menu, an Internet connection or anything else.
 The disc was inserted and the game started.
 No updates, no necessary internet connection, no installation.
 The PlayStation 4 or Xbox One, on the other hand, is much more than just a game console.
 Not only that you have the possibility to use various settings, media players up to applications like Netflix, YouTube etc., but some games also require an existing internet connection – such as Gran Turismo Sport.

 Developing a PS4 emulator or an Xbox emulator not only requires a lot of skill but is also extremely complex.
 In addition, you would need a very good gaming PC to play properly.
 Such a PC would be much more expensive than e.g. a PlayStation 4 and the file size of the games.
 With a GBA emulator, you could download a Rome in a size of 12-30MB, very rarely a bigger file.
 In PS4 games or Xbox One, on the other hand, it’s an average of 50GB.
 There are also updates or DLCs.